anrei0000/anrei0000.github.io/_posts/2019-08-07-what-basic-equipment-looks-like.md

 * backpack - [Simond](https://www.simond.com/jorasses-backpack-40-l-id_8241621)

 All the above will fit in a 40L pack with spare room.
 The link is the closest match I could find to what I have.
+Mine also has a useful zipper on the side, love that.

 # Day 2